-Canal and River Trust (CRT) do sometimes get people’s sighting data wrong.
-The first thing you should do is get all the sighting data that CRT have of your boat.
+Canal and River Trust (CRT) does sometimes get people’s sighting data wrong.
+The first thing you should do is get all the sighting data that CRT has on your boats movements.
 To do this email the following email address to request your sighting data: Aileen.O’Connor@canalrivertrust.org.uk.
 Here is a template letter Request sighting data.
 To understand what CRT sightings mean, use this link:

 If CRT has got your sighting of overstay wrong, then email them saying they have got it wrong and show them the evidience that they are wrong.
 Here is a template letter Sighting data is wrong.Evidence can include the following but are not necessary exclusive to:

 Log book of where your boat was

 Dated pictures of your boat in an area

 GPS of your boat

 Tube/train tickets from the local area